-- 1 Lenette Peterson - 2
+Lenette Peterson

-3 Remarked five years ago she made the decision not to sit back and let others call the shots.
-As a virtual out and convince people to vote for her.
+Remarked five years ago she made the decision not to sit back and let others call the shots.
+As a virtual unknown in Merrimack she made the decision to run for State Representative.
+She had to get her name out and convince people to vote for her.
 At that point, she had never served on a board or council and lacked experience; however, she did not lack the drive.